... How can I and if possible smother the ginseng powder? ... Ivana, Prague

-The verbal question about whether a ginseng can be grinded is the answer unambiguous - yes.
+On the verbal question, whether the ginseng can be grinded, the answer is unambiguous - yes.
 Fresh root ginseng is not unlike most other Aralkovites woody and can be ground entirely like carrots.
 The same applies to any ginseng in a wet condition.

 But you rather ask for powdered dried red ginseng .
-This already requires a practice.
-It is best to powder red ginseng, which is dry and hard.
-Such a ginseng can be manually powdered in a mortar with some effort.
+This requires some practice.
+It is best powdered with red ginseng, which is dry and hard.
+Such a ginseng can be hand-painted in a mortar with some effort.
 From the grinders I would recommend a coffee grinder with rotating knives if you know what I'm talking about.

-There are other mills (shearing, spherical ...), but you do not have them at home.
-Anyway, whatever the grinder you use, you have to experiment with it a little.
-At higher temperatures, the ginseng red ginseng becomes sticky and there is a risk of clogging.
+There are other grinders (shearing, spherical ...), but you do not have them at home.
+Anyway, no matter what grinder you are using, you have to experiment with it a little bit.
+At higher temperatures, ginseng red ginseng becomes sticky and there is a risk of clogging.
 Vegetable drug powder generally does not have a universal solution - every drug behaves differently.
-Herbal powders are easily leached and consumed, but they are easier to spoil, lose smell, oxidize and absorb air humidity.
-As with coffee, the herbs are better to powder just before use.
+Herbal powders are easy to lean and consume, but they are easier to spoil, lose smell, oxidize and absorb air humidity.
+As with coffee, herbs are better to powder just before use.